 Astrological sign: Cancer – Devoted, loyal, nurturing, self-sacrificing, affectionate, loving, introverted, self-deprecating, fretful, emotional, possessive, obsessive, passive/passive-aggressive

-Although Tanim’s history may change depending on the story, the “main” storyline (though not by far the only!) finds him as a recusive, miserable man living alone in a lavish penthouse city apartment (a description of which can be found here.)
+Although Tanim’s history may change depending on the story, the “main” storyline finds him as a reclusive, miserable man living alone in a lavish penthouse city apartment (a description of which can be found here.)
 He grew up as the oldest son of a wealthy businessman and trained from a young age to follow in his father’s footsteps.
 However, in his late teens Tanim began to struggle with feelings of emptiness, apathy, and a longing for personal submission which deeply disturbed him.
 He tried to ease the ache by any means necessary, turning even to alcohol and drugs, but nothing could either numb him enough or fill the emptiness and he sank further into depression.
 Then, while Tanim was in his early twenties, his father died and it was assumed Tanim would step into his father’s role.
 However, unable to stand the thought of living life under the scrutiny of the public eye when he could barely hold himself together, Tanim did the unthinkable.
 He sold his shares of the company, took his sudden wealth, and disappeared.
 He cut off all contact with his family, choosing the misery of self-imposed isolation to risking his loved ones discovering his double life and “perverted” desires.
 When Tanim and Daren meet, Tanim has been living alone for years, trapped in a hell of his own devising.
-It is only through Daren’s patient yet stern support that Tanim finally begins to accept himself and heal the years old wounds.

 Tanim’s self-sacrificing personality is primarily a result of his longing to surrender himself in all ways to one he loves.
 He believes that submission to the beloved is the highest form of love and is happiest in a master/servant relationship.
 Alone, he feels incomplete; it is only through complete devotion to another that Tanim considers himself to have a purpose or meaning in life.
 The only value he sees in himself is the value placed on him by someone else.
 For Tanim, an important part of a master/servant relationship is submission of the body.
 In most fragments Tanim’s sexual orientation can be considered classically asexual, as he feels no sexual attraction toward either men or women.
 It is his love for Daren that sparks the desire for physical intimacy, not a desire for the man’s body itself.
 Because of this, no other man or woman inspires the same lust in Tanim.
 He seeks out sexual intimacy in an attempt to experience the complete vulnerability found in total submission to another.
 It isn’t about sexual release for him, only loss of control and free will to another, both of which are surrendered most fully during sex.
 Therefore, even though Tanim may come off as textbook homosexual in nature, that perception is actually the result of his desire for bodily submission and not an actual sexual attraction to men.
 In some fragments he embraces his need to submit, but in many others Tanim is disturbed by such longing and goes to great lengths to deny it, causing himself severe emotional damage.

 Of course, this somewhat extreme approach to love manifests in many negative ways.
 Tanim is often obsessive, idolizing, and fanatical.
 His concept of love goes far beyond normal romantic attraction and into the realm of blind worship.
-He will go to great lengths to keep the object of his affections, making him a possibly manipulative and abusive lover.
+He will go to great lengths to keep the object of his affections, making him an often manipulative and abusive lover.
 He is ruled completely by his emotions, which he has trouble controlling.
 He can be both a sadist and a masochist, though the latter is more common because of his longing for a master/servant relationship.
 So while Tanim can be a devoted and caring lover, the extremes of his personality make it difficult for him to have a healthy relationship.
-His love for Daren, though, should never be doubted, and he strives continually to be the kind of companion Daren needs most.

 Age: Early to mid-30s